IVCenter/Helmsley3DMIP-ML/CoreScripts/dcm_tests/Readme.md

 ## Comments:

 Directly rendering pixels greyscale/illuminance loaded from Imebra using python's scipy/misc does not work quite well.
-See test.py for detail
+See **test.py** for detail.
+Run it using python3